Star Trek II: The Wrath of Khan

 The inciting incident occurs at 14 minutes when Khan and his followers hijack the USS Reliant after Commander Chekov and Captain Terrell beam down to Ceti Alpha V. Khan learns about Genesis and begins his revenge plot against Kirk, the man who marooned him fifteen years ago..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 28 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This demonstrates the protagonist's commitment to Kirk assumes command of the Enterprise, ordering Spock to set course for Regula I. He chooses to step back into the captain's chair, leaving his Admiral's desk behind and returning to active duty in the field., moving from reaction to action.
+This indicates the protagonist's commitment to Kirk assumes command of the Enterprise, ordering Spock to set course for Regula I. He chooses to step back into the captain's chair, leaving his Admiral's desk behind and returning to active duty in the field., moving from reaction to action.

 At 57 minutes, the Midpoint arrives at 51% of the runtime—precisely centered, creating perfect narrative symmetry.
-Of particular interest, this crucial beat Khan discovers the true power of Genesis: it can reorganize dead matter into life, but it will destroy all existing life in the process.
+Notably, this crucial beat Khan discovers the true power of Genesis: it can reorganize dead matter into life, but it will destroy all existing life in the process.
 Khan decides to steal the Genesis Device to use as the ultimate weapon.
 The stakes escalate from personal revenge to galactic threat., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 83 minutes (74% through) represents the emotional nadir.
 Here, Khan activates the Genesis Device inside the Mutara Nebula.
 With Enterprise's warp drive disabled, the ship cannot escape the explosion radius.
 Kirk faces certain death—the no-win scenario—with no way to cheat.
 "Hours instead of days," Spock says.
-All is lost., indicates the protagonist at their lowest point.
+All is lost., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 89 minutes initiates the final act resolution at 79% of the runtime.
 Spock enters the radiation-flooded engine room and repairs the warp drive with his bare hands, sacrificing himself to save the ship.
 Kirk realizes what Spock is doing but cannot stop him.
 The cost of survival: his best friend's life., demonstrating the transformation achieved throughout the journey.